BrxdPvrple/seiri_task_manager/README.md

 ## Application Design

 For my project I decided to create a task manager app that allows users to input new tasks, edit and delete them (CRUD functionality).
-The app utilises a SQL database with two tables that share a one-to-many relationship as illustrated in the entity relashionship diagram below.
+The app utilises a SQL database with two tables that share a one-to-many relationship as illustrated in the entity relationship diagram below.

 ![ERD](https://github.com/BrxdPvrple/seiri_task_manager/blob/feature/documents/Entity%20Relationship%20Diagram.png)